 If you are interested in this service, contact the Secretariat by using the "Contact" button below.

-Throughout the last few years, ERYICA members have been benefiting from the Country Development Service.
+Throughout the last few years, ERYICA members have been benefiting from the Youth Information Development Fund.
 For example:

-The Country Development Service has also supported regional cooperation for our French-speaking members, Nordic/Baltic members, as well as German-speaking members:
+The Youth Information Development Fund has also supported regional cooperation for our French-speaking members, Nordic/Baltic members, as well as German-speaking members: